92 Terms

 Responsive Design

 Responsive design ensures your website adapts seamlessly to any screen size or device.
-Learn the principles, breakpoints, and techniques for fluid, flexible layouts.
+Learn the principles that keep UX consistent across breakpoints.

 Screen Reader